fenago/machine-learning-for-finance/lab_guides/Lab_1.md

 yourselves, will face while also remaining computationally tractable.

 Secondly, financial data is fundamentally time dependent.
-To make this book useful over a longer span of time, and to ensure that as machine learning becomes more prominent, this book remains a vital part of your toolkit, we have used some non-financial data so that the data discussed here will still be relevant.
+To make this course useful over a longer span of time, and to ensure that as machine learning becomes more prominent, this course remains a vital part of your toolkit, we have used some non-financial data so that the data discussed here will still be relevant.